jonaslb/psiesta/README.md

 # PSiesta: Siesta as a Python library

-This repository contains Python bindings for the [Siesta as a subroutine](https://bazaar.launchpad.net/~siesta-maint/siesta/trunk/files/head:/Util/SiestaSubroutine/) functionality in Siesta.
+This repository contains Python bindings for the [Siesta as a subroutine](https://gitlab.com/siesta-project/siesta/tree/master/Util/SiestaSubroutine) functionality in Siesta.
 Currently you can mpi-execute siesta controlled from Python.
 It's still based on fdf-files, but you can run a calculation, get energy, forces and stress, *then alter the structure in Python, and hot-rerun the calculation*.

-As an example, the following `myscript.py` could be executed with `mpirun -n 8 python3 myscript.py`:
+As an example, the following `myscript.py` could be executed with `mpirun -n 8 python3 -m mpi4py myscript.py`:

 ```python
 import numpy as np; from mpi4py import MPI